BipinPaudel/GOBBLE_GAME_BACKEND/README.md

 - GobbleRepository
     - This file contains main usecase of our file
 - DictionaryService
-    - This file contains a function that checks whether the input word is valid dictionary word or not.
+    - This file contains a function that checks whether the input word is valid englishDictionary word or not.
 - SearchService
     - This file takes input words and grid and search whether the word is located in the grid or not
 - GameRequestValidatorService